jasminorth/Conditional_Acceptability_LLMs/README.md

 ### Summary

-This script performs statistical analysis of the processed judgement data using linear mixed-effects models (`lme4`, `emmeans`, etc.).
+This script performs statistical analysis of the processed judgment data using linear mixed-effects models (`lme4`, `emmeans`, etc.).
 It examines:

-- Relationships between conditional probability and *If A, then B* judgements
+- Relationships between conditional probability and *If A, then B* judgments
-- Interaction effects between source (human vs LLM), relation type, and judgement type
+- Interaction effects between source (human vs LLM), relation type, and judgment type
 - Differences across prompt styles or specific LLMs

 Outputs include model summaries, interaction plots, and tables.